nf-core/atacseq/docs/usage.md

 You can specify custom trimming parameters as follows:

 * `--clip_r1 <NUMBER>`
-  * Instructs Trim Galore to remove bp from the 5' end of read 1 (or single-end reads).
+  * Instructs Trim Galore to remove bp from the 5' end of read 1 (for single-end reads).
 * `--clip_r2 <NUMBER>`
   * Instructs Trim Galore to remove bp from the 5' end of read 2 (paired-end reads only).
 * `--three_prime_clip_r1 <NUMBER>`